 In celebration of Spooktober, I’m giving away one copy of the Criterion Blu-ray of Alfred Hitchcock’s Notorious (1946), an underrated title in Hitchcock’s library.
 Starring Cary Grant, Ingrid Bergman and Claude Rains, it is a masterwork in quiet tension.

 My latest for DVD Netflix focuses on Alfred Hitchcock’s output during the 1940s, a decade fraught by global war.
 It was a time laced with suspicion, doubt, daring, and misplaced trust.
 He knew what plagued an audience’s psyche.
 These stomach-knotting thrillers use the paranoia and instability of World War II to his advantage.

 When Alfred Hitchcock was searching for his next film idea, he came across the book She Who Was No More by Pierre Boileau and Thomas Narcejac.
 He inquired about the rights and found someone had beat him to it.
 It was already being adapted for the big screen by Henri-Georges Clouzot.
 It would become the intense…

 It’s 1947 and Holmes has long ago retired to his bees in Devon, with little to entertain his inquisitive mind.
 When the world’s greatest mind comes to realize he is losing his memory, he becomes desperate for a cure.

 Beautiful photo on the set of Hitchcock’s THE 39 STEPS. from The Criterion Collection.
-Related Posts: GIVEAWAY: Criterion Blu-Ray of… Top Ten Tuesday: Book Festival Wrap-up
+Related Posts: Ten Books to Look Forward to in 2018 Top Ten Tuesday: Book Festival Wrap-up